- International Travel During the COVID-19 Pandemic

 When you're coming home to the U.S., you'll need to show proof of a negative COVID-19 test before you'll be allowed home.
 This applies to anyone in your family over two years old.

-- Fully vaccinated people: Get a negative test within three days before flying back to the U.S. You'll also need to prove that you're fully vaccinated.
-If you don't have your vaccine card, you'll need to get a COVID test within 24 hours before your departure time.
+- Fully vaccinated people: Get a negative test within 24 hours before flying back to the U.S. You'll also need to prove that you're fully vaccinated.

 - Non-vaccinated people: Get a negative COVID test no more than 24 hours before your departure time.